RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-27-internet-of-things-at-acm.markdown

 <!--more-->
 Steven Loving is a director at [Arrayent](http://www.arrayent.com/), which makes a platform for companies that want their products to be IoT-aware.
 Steven shared his vision of the IoT future at [Tuesday's ACM meeting](http://www.meetup.com/chicagoacm/events/184091062/).
 The presentation was full of ideas that

+###Don't Leave Home Without It
-First, the day will come (very soon) when we will leave home with just three things in our pockets:
+_Don't leave home without it_ was once the catch phrase of a major charge card.
+Today, many of us leave home with just three things in our pockets:

 * Wallet
 * Keys
 * Smart phone

 As near-field communication (or one of its descendants) becomes prevalent, we may only need the smartphone.

+###What's Next
+If we know where the puck is headed, what can we as developers and engineers do to get there first?
+The major smartphone makers get it.
+Apple's